A data-driven iteratively regularized Landweber iteration: Numerical Experiments

-As in the previous section, for each test we provide a table containing the values of the main parameters utilized in the generation of the data and some results.
-In particular, we specify the variance of the noise in each vector $y_i$, for $i=1,\cdots, 179$, the value of $\delta$, $\tau$, the number of the iterates for the schemes \eqref{eq:ModLand_Schl} and \eqref{eq:Land_Schl} and the residuals at last iteration $L$. \ \\ \ \\ \textbf{Test 1S.} We reconstruct one of the image utilized in the creation of the matrix $A$, see Figure \ref{fig: Stest1} for the ``True Image''.
+\ \\ \ \\ \textbf{Test 1S.} (Figure \ref{fig: Stest1}). \textit{Target: reconstruct one of the image which has been utilized to create the matrix $A$}.
+See Figure \ref{fig: Stest1} for the ``True Image''.
 All the synthetic data $\yd_i$, for $i=0,\cdots,179$, are obtained by the real data $y_i$, for $i=0,\cdots,179$, adding a gaussian distributed noise of zero mean and variance $\sigma^2=100$.
 The noise in the synthetic data is shown in Figure \ref{fig: Stest1} b) in aggregate form.
 For the discrepancy principle \eqref{eq: discrep_princ} we choose $\tau=2$.
 See Table \ref{tab: table1S}.
 We observe, from Figure \ref{fig: Stest1} and Figure \ref{fig: Stest1_2}, how the presence of $A$ (and the fact that the information of the "true image" are included in $A$) ``helps'' the iterates \eqref{eq:ModLand_Schl} in a better reconstruction of the value of the pressure than the Landweber iterates \eqref{eq:Land_Schl}.
-However, in Figure \ref{fig: Stest1} c) we can observe some evident artifacts which are some of the other a-priori information contained in $A$.
+However, in Figure \ref{fig: Stest1} c) we can observe some evident artifacts which come from the other a-priori information contained in $A$.